-- As the questioning draws to a close or time runs short, the chair invites last questions from the examiners.
+- As the questioning draws to a close or time runs short, the chair invites the last questions from the examiners.

 - Once the questioning is ended, the candidate is usually invited to make a final statement.
-For example, the candidate may want to talk about the implications and significance of the findings or research, address the strengths and limitations of their project, or discuss the sort of the research or analysis that might form an appropriate next step.
+For example, the candidate may want to talk about the implications and significance of the findings or research, address the strengths and limitations of their project, or discuss the sort of research or analysis that might form an appropriate next step.
 This is the candidate’s last opportunity to make an impression on the committee.
 The candidate should have the last word.

 - The candidate leaves the room.